 Liquid radioactive waste must be separated and labeled according to whether it is aqueous (miscible in water) or bears solvents.
 Liquid waste can contain a mix of radionuclides.
 Aqueous liquid waste containers require secondary containment.

 Solvent-bearing waste may only contain 3-H, 14-C, 137-Cs, and 60-Co radionuclides.
-Solvent-bearing wastes containing other radionuclides require the approval of the RSO prior to generation.
+Solvent-bearing wastes containing other radionuclides require the approval of the RSO before generation.

 Flammable solvent-bearing wastes, such as those containing toluene or xylene, must be placed in containers specifically approved for flammable liquids.
 Original solvent containers are recommended for all organic liquid wastes.

-Treat organic liquid radioactive waste as a chemical waste with a radioactive hazard following the guidelines for chemical waste and attaching a radioactive waste tag.
+Treat organic liquid radioactive waste as chemical waste with a radioactive hazard, following the guidelines for chemical waste and attaching a radioactive waste tag.
 Organic, liquid radioactive waste containers require secondary containment.

 Source vials and source vial storage containers must be bagged separately from other solid waste.
 Submit radioactive-material-vial consignment sheets with the source vials.
 To avoid contaminating the vial consignment sheets, place the consignment sheets near the waste bag.
 Do not place the consignment sheets inside the waste bag with the vials.